alisdt/online_experiments_course/02_first.rst

 this default value.
 In the case of html-keyboard-response, for example, the default for ``trial_duration`` is ``null``.
 In the documentation it says:

-  If this is null, then the stimulus will remain visible until the trial ends.
+  If the value of this parameter is null, then the trial will wait for a response indefinitely.

-In other words, the default is to wait until the trial ends.
-This leads to another question -- when does the trial end?
-Take a look at the ``response_ends_trial`` parameter.
+In other words, the default is to wait until the participant responds.

 Exercise
 --------

 To illustrate the difference between different kinds of nodes, let's change our "Hello world" example to display an image.
-Take a look at the documentation for ``jspsych-image-keyboard-response`` plugin.
+Take a look at the documentation for ``image-keyboard-response`` plugin.
 You can pick your own image to display, or if you need one,
 `use this <https://softdev.ppls.ed.ac.uk/static/images/nasa_proxima.png>`_.